How do I install and use UIC VPN on Android?

-- In the Second Password field, what you enter will depend on the UI Verify method you want to use.
+- In the Second Password field, what you enter will depend on the 2FA method you want to use.
 Follow the instructions below for the method of your choice:

 - Type push if you have the Duo App installed in your smart phone, then click OK.
 Your phone will prompt you to authorize the login request via the Duo app.
 Approve the login request to proceed.
 For more information about the Duo mobile app, see this document: 2FA - Installing the Duo Mobile app

 - Or type phone if you want to receive a phone call to your registered phone number, then click OK.
 Answer the call and follow the instructions given.

 - Or type sms if you want to get a code via text message to your registered mobile device, then click OK.
 Your login attempt will ‘fail’ and you will be prompted to login to AnyConnect again.
 This time, re-enter your common password, and in the Second Password field enter the 6-digit code received via the text message.
 Note: the passcode expires after 5 minutes.

 - If the above methods do not work for you, or you prefer not to use them, you can also directly enter the 6-digit code generated by your Duo mobile app or your registered OTP C100 physical token.

 - After your connection is established, use your other applications as needed.

 At this point, you can return to your Home screen and use your other apps as needed.

 When you're done using the VPN connection, disconnect it.

 - Tap the Cisco AnyConnect app icon.